CarterStefan/no-boundaries/README.md

 ### Images

   The stock images used throughout the site were taken from the existing No Boundaries website.
 These are free to use images originally taken from [Pixabay](https://pixabay.com/)

+  The homepage hero image was taken from [Unsplash](https://unsplash.com/photos/oDs_AxeR5g4)

   The images of the members of the team were sent to me by one of the directors of No Boundaries.